ninabarzh/broomstick/content/posts/How-your-smartphone-sold-you-out.md

 ### Follow the money (Because your data is the currency)

 * Ads, ads, ads!
-Banners, pop-ups, fake surveys—your screen is now a billboard.
+Banners, pop-ups, fake surveys, your screen is now a billboard.
 * "Monetisation" is just a fancy word for "selling your soul in increments."
-* Third-party trackers are bad, but mobile apps are worse—because you agreed to this nonsense by clicking "Accept."
+* Third-party trackers are bad, but mobile apps are worse, because you agreed to this nonsense by clicking "Accept."

 ### The final joke